Understanding Thermal Fluids & Thermal Fluid Systems

 Types of Thermal Fluid Heaters

-Thermal oil heating systems are ideal for facilities that need to consistently achieve high temperatures.
+Thermal fluid heating systems are ideal for facilities that need to consistently achieve high temperatures.
 Oil-based systems go by many names, but they all refer to the same type of closed-loop oil-based heating system.
 Other common names include:

 - Hot oil boiler